stormpath/stormpath-documentation/source/reference.rst

 Retrieve Resources Associated With A Tenant
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible to retrieve other, independent, resources using the Tenant for look-up.
+It is possible to retrieve other associated resources using the Tenant for look-up.

 .. list-table::
     :widths: 40 20 40